mliarakos/lagom-scalajs-example/README.md

 # Lagom ScalaJs Example

-An example of how to use the Lagom.js client prototype.
+An example of how to use the Lagom.js client.

 ### Getting Started

 The Lagom.js client is currently a prototype.
 You'll need to publish it locally to test it out.

-1. Clone the Lagom.js prototype Git repo:
+1. Clone the Lagom.js Git repo:

    ```
    git clone https://github.com/mliarakos/lagom.js.git